-DRAFT Comments Due
+Х DRAFT Comments Due Feb 20

 FINAL Consider at GB Meeting

-Х APPROVED With No Changes Apr 16
+APPROVED With Changes / No Changes

+SUBJECT: Transfer Students

-SUBJECT: Transfer Students: Loan Periods, Grade Levels, and Stafford Annual Loan Limits AFFECTED SECTIONS: 6.1.B 6.2 6.11.A Academic Year Categories Determining the Loan Period Stafford Annual Loan Limits POLICY INFORMATION: 1106/Batc h 158 Effective Date/Trigger Event: Loans certified on or after July 1, 2008, unless implemented earlier by the school on or after November 1, 2007, for determining the minimum loan period for a student who transfers between schools and enrolls in a clock- hour program, a non-term-based credit-hour program, or a credit-hour program with nonstandard terms that are not SE9W.
-For increases in the additional unsubsidized Stafford annual loan limit, Stafford loans first disbursed on or after July 1, 2008.
-Publication date of Volume 3 of the 08-09 FSA Handbook for determining remaining Stafford loan eligibility for students who transfer to: Credit-hour programs with nonstandard terms that are substantially equal and at least nine weeks of instructional time i length (SE9W).
-Clock-hour programs, non-term-based credit-hour programs, credit-hour programs with nonstandard terms that are not SE9W and programs with a combination of standard and nonstandard terms that are not qualified to use a Scheduled Academic Year
+AFFECTED SECTIONS: 6.1.B Academic Year Categories

+6.2 Determining the Loan Period

+EFFECTIVE DATE/TRIGGER EVENT: Loans certified on or after July 1, 2008, unless implemented earlier by the school on or after November 1, 2007, for determining the minimum loan period for a student who transfers between schools and enrolls in a clock-hour program, a non-term-based credit-hour program, or a credit-hour program with nonstandard terms that are not SE9W.

+For increases in the additional, unsubsidized Stafford annual loan limit,

+Stafford loans first disbursed on or after July 1, 2008.

+Publication date of Volume 3 of the FSA Handbook for determining remaining Stafford loan eligibility for students who transfer to:

+- Credit-hour programs with nonstandard terms that are substantially equal and at least nine weeks of instructional time in length (SE9W). - Clock-hour programs, non-term-based credit-hour programs, and credit-hour programs with nonstandard terms that are not SE9W.